laserengineer/laserengineer.github.io/_posts/2021-01-04-Rondo Alla Turca_Practice Progress.md

 2. Menuetto
 3. Alla turca – Allegretto

-Rondo Alla Turca, popularly known as the "Turkish Rondo" or "Turkish March",is often heard on its own and is one of Mozart's best-known piano pieces.
+Rondo Alla Turca is the last moment of the sonata, popularly known as the "Turkish Rondo" or "Turkish March", is often heard on its own and is one of Mozart's best-known piano pieces.

 ### Practice Progress